BohdanStarunskyi/ai_scenario_improver/README.md

-# ScenarioAI - YouTube Script Improver
+# ScenarioAI - Script Improver

-A full-stack web application that transforms your ideas into compelling YouTube scenarios using AI.
+A full-stack web application that transforms your ideas into compelling scenarios using AI.
 Features a sleek React frontend and a robust Go backend API, powered by Google's Gemini 2.0 Flash for intelligent script enhancement with professional delivery notations.

 ## Project Description

 * **Modern Web Interface**: Intuitive React frontend with real-time scenario generation
 * **Powerful API Backend**: High-performance Go server with clean architecture and comprehensive testing
-* **AI-Powered Enhancement**: Automatically improves grammar, style, and flow to sound like a charismatic YouTuber
+* **AI-Powered Enhancement**: Automatically improves grammar, makes it comfortable to make videos
-* **Professional Delivery Notations**: Adds YouTube-style cues like [Pause], [Emotional], [Excited], [Whisper], or [Joke]
+* **Professional Delivery Notations**: Adds cues like [Pause], [Emotional], [Excited], [Whisper], or [Joke]
 * **Real-time Processing**: Instant scenario generation with loading states and error handling
 * **Responsive Design**: Beautiful UI that works seamlessly across all devices